Action on the River Coa

 #4: Hill where the rearguard defended.

 The Battlefield Today

 The rugged ridgeline that the British defended is to the left of the road leading from Almeida.
 Although it is mostly olive groves, it is much like it was, with numerous stone fences and small huts.
-The winds down the high ground until it reaches the River Coa, which lies between two steep ridgelines about 150 meters high.
+The old road runs pretty straight down from the high ground until it reaches the River Coa, which lies between two steep ridgelines about 150 meters high.
 The steepness of the slope blocks the view of the river until you are almost on it.
 The sides of the ridges are very rocky and covered with scrub brush.
-The hill occupied by the rear guard is very distinct, and has not changed much.
-It is still covered with pine trees and scrub brush.
-The old road has been paved until it reaches the ridge above the bridge.
-There the paved road cuts north and crosses the new bridge.
-The old road diverges at this point and the sharp curve in the road that caused the artillery caisson to flip over, still can be seen.
+The old road runs parallel and 200m north of the new paved road (N340) until it reaches the ridge above the bridge.
+The old road is marked as ‘private’ and is not possible to use unless with an off road vehicle or by foot.
+Just before the paved road cuts north and crosses the new bridge, the old road crosses the N340 at this point and the sharp curve in the road that caused the artillery caisson to flip over, still can be seen.
+If you turn off at this point down to the river, you are on the old road and as you return to the N340, you can see the original road running up the height on the opposite side of the road.
 The original bridge is still standing, however a modern bridge has been built 50 meters south of it.
 The old bridge was built in 1745 and is made of cut stone.
 It is about 100 meters long, four meters wide, and 15 meters high.

 How to get there:

 Depart from the main gate of Almeida (it houses the Tourist Information Office) and head southwest.
 Look for the signs for Pinhel.
 As you drive downhill towards the river, the ridgeline on the left is the route of retreat for the Light Division.
 Follow for about 5 km.
 The original bridge will be about 50 meters to the north of the new bridge across the Coa.